benders5e/benders5e/waterbender.md

 #### Water Jet
 *Cost: 2 chi*
-When you use this form, you make an attack roll to send a pressurized jet of water at an attacker.
-You deal an amount of damage equal to twice your bending die on a hit.
-You also roll a Strength (Athletics) check opposed by the target's Strength (Athletics) or Dexterity (Acrobatics) check.
+When you use this form, you send a pressurized jet of water at a creature within range.
+Make an attack.
+On a hit, you deal an amount of damage equal to twice your bending die.
+You also roll a waterbending check (using your waterbending modifier) opposed by the target's Strength (Athletics) or Dexterity (Acrobatics).
 If the target fails, it is knocked prone.

-<div class='pageNumber auto'></div>
-<div class='footnote'>PART 2 | CLASSES</div>
-\page

 #### Ice Daggers
 *Cost: 2 chi*